aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.mailmerging/fieldmergingargsbase/document_field_name/_index.md

 then this is the original field name as specified in the document.

-If you specified a field name prefix, for example "Image:MyFieldName" in the document, then **DocumentFieldName** returns field name without the prefix, that is "MyFieldName".
+If you specified a field name prefix, for example "Image:MyFieldName" in the document, then [FieldMergingArgsBase.document_field_name](./) returns field name without the prefix, that is "MyFieldName".